oamerge/oamerge.com/content/docs/security.md

 Note: Although the `request, response` signature is common, like the request handler functions OA Merge does *not* have an opinion about how you write your security handler function.

-The file name, in this case `actualScheme.@.js` is used to derive the `name` property used by OpenAPI, in this case the `name` would be `actualScheme`.
-Exporting a `name` property from the file is currently not valid, and will throw an error.
+The file name, in this case `actualScheme.@.js` is used to derive the OpenAPI `securitySchemes` key, which would be `actualScheme` in this case.
+That key is used inside Operation Object `security` lists.
+The `name` exported from a Security Scheme file is the header, cookie, or query parameter name.

 ## Reserved Keyword: `in`